holmes1412/workflow-major/docs/en/about-upstream-1.md

 1. Each Upstream is an independent reverse proxy
 2. Accessing an Upstream is equivalent to using an appropriate strategy to select one in a group of services/targets/upstream and downstream for access
-3. Upstream has load balancing, error handling and service management capabilities.
+3. Upstream has load balancing, error handling and service governance capabilities.

 ### Advantages of Upstream over domain name DNS resolution